Rise-Vision/rise-page/README.md

 this.dispatchEvent(new CustomEvent("rise-component-done", { "bubbles": true }));
 ```

-A sample child component that is built as a web component can be seen [here](https://github.com/Rise-Vision/rise-page/blob/master/demo-component.html).
+A sample child component that is built as a web component can be seen [here](https://github.com/Rise-Vision/rise-page/blob/master/demo/demo-component.html).
 You will need to replace the `display-id` attribute of the `<rise-page>` element with a valid Display ID in order to return data.

+## Documentation
+For further documentation on `rise-page` properties, methods, usage, and a comprehensive demo, please see [here](http://rise-vision.github.io/rise-page).

 ## Built With
 - [Polymer](https://www.polymer-project.org/)